 Hard water can damage the skin barrier

-The skin’s top layer is the epidermis, the epidermis has an outer barrier called the stratum corneum, which is highly impermeable and keeps harmful microorganisms out and water in.
+The skin’s top layer is the epidermis, , it has an outer barrier called the stratum corneum, which is highly impermeable and keeps harmful microorganisms out and water in.
 For those at risk from serious skin problems, it’s important to look after this layer of skin.

-Recent University of Sheffield and Kings College London research has shown that there is a relationship between eczema and hard water because exposing the skin to hard water can cause damage to this vital skin barrier.
+Recent research at the University of Sheffield and Kings College London has shown that there is a relationship between eczema and hard water because exposing the skin to hard water can cause damage to this vital skin barrier.

 Hard water contributes to the development of eczema